semio-ai/arora-sdk/crates/arora/readme.md

 This is called an [`Executor`](src/executor/mod.rs), and other ones may be supported in the future.

+## Native Executor

+A [`NativeExecutor`] is available and is capable of loading native dynamic libraries, and call the functions declared in the module description.
+Beware of figuring out the right dynamic library extension for the host platform.

 ## Calling Module Functions

 Once modules are loaded using [`load_module`](src/engine.rs),